hugotiburtino/firefox-extension-logger/README.md

 # Firefox-Extension Logger

-It logs only if the extension is installed as temporary is reloaded
+It logs only if an extension installed as temporary is reloaded

 ## Requirements
 * Allow 'management' at manifest.json